-Reported speech & Concord (Subject - verb Agreement) - structure of the report - Report writing- Proposal -Plagiarism -references -appendices - Techniques for report writing - Registers.
+Reported speech & Concord (Subject - verb Agreement) - structure of the report - Report writing- Proposal - Plagiarism - references - appendices - Techniques for report writing - Registers.

-Course O Course Outcomes At the en Level Listen actively and empathetically, and paraphrase discussions and presentations on complex and abstract themes and topics.
-Apply Express one's views coherently, fluently and confidently highlighting the significant points with supporting details.
-Apply Read and comprehend with speed, different texts and their contexts reasonably at moderate speed.
-Understand Write detailed reports on variety of subjects synthesizing information gathered during listening & reading citing appropriate references.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Listen actively and empathetically, and paraphrase discussions and presentations on complex and abstract themes and topics.
+Apply CO2: Express one's views coherently, fluently and confidently highlighting the significant points with supporting details.
+Apply CO3: Read and comprehend with speed, different texts and their contexts reasonably at moderate speed.
+Understand CO4: Write detailed reports on variety of subjects synthesizing information gathered during listening & reading citing appropriate references.
 Apply